sinanatra/refa-reader/README.md

 An interactive visualization that juxtaposes essays and graphs.
-It allows readers to browse JSON-LD data (It works with Omeka-S based collections), by accessing them through a curated selection of texts designed to provide better understanding, combining editorial approaches with free exploration and usear-driven granularity.
+It allows readers to browse JSON-LD data, by accessing them through a curated selection of texts designed to provide better understanding, combining editorial approaches with free exploration and usear-driven granularity.

+> ⚠️ If you work with Omeka S, use this [repo](https://github.com/sinanatra/refa-reader-template)

 ## Data Preparation

-> ⚠️ By default the refa-reader works with the Omeka-S Api.
-If you want to work with a custom JSON-LD file, use this [branch](https://github.com/sinanatra/refa-reader-template/tree/local-data)

 When exporting a JSON-LD for a Semantic Database it is important to keep in mind some paramethers:

-1. Add a _title_ for each node, by default it's the @id
+1. Add a `title` for each node, by default it's the `@id`
-2. Add a _path_ for media, to display images.
+2. Add a `path` for media, to display images.
 By default it's not displaying anything.
-3. If you want to customise the label of properties, add a _property_ for that.
+3. If you want to customise the label of properties, add a `property` for that.

 In the following example the `title`, `thumbnail_display_urls`, and `property_label` have been added: